 Is There a Difference Between a DUI and DWI in Florida?

 In the state of Florida, driving under the influence of alcohol or drugs is a serious offense and one that can follow you throughout your life.
-Legally, and most commonly known as DUI in Florida, driving under the influence may also referred to as driving while intoxicated (DWI), although this is not the legal term.
-While some states have separate DWI and DUI laws, in Florida these terms are used interchangeably.
-If you are arrested and suspected of drunk driving, the police will arrest you and charge you with DUI under Florida Statute §316.193.
+Legally, and most commonly known as DUI in Florida, Driving Under the Influence may also referred to as Driving While Ability Impaired (DWAI) or Driving While Intoxicated (DWI), although this is not the legal term in Florida.
+While some states have separate DWAI, DWI and DUI laws, in Florida these terms are used interchangeably.
+If you are arrested and suspected of drunk or drugged driving, the police will arrest you and charge you with DUI under Florida Statutes § 316.193.

 No matter where you live or what it’s called, driving with a blood alcohol content (BAC) over the designated legal limit is a crime and will result in serious penalties and consequences.